 View Profile

+For 2020-211, the Fellowship carries a stipend of $57,900 plus a $3000 research fund and single-coverage health insurance (fellows are responsible for coverage for any dependents).
 Fellows teach one undergraduate course in addition to conducting their research.
-Stipend: $46,500 plus health insurance and a $2500 research fund.
 The fellowship is open to all scholars, national and international, who meet eligibility criteria.
-Applications are accepted via online webform only (applications submitted via email are ineligible, and the committee does not comment on the appropriateness of proposals in advance).
+Applications are accepted via Interfolio only (applications submitted via email are ineligible, and the committee does not comment on the appropriateness of proposals in advance).

-The Penn Humanities Forum (PHF) was founded at the University of Pennsylvania in 1999 to stimulate interchange among scholars, students, and the Philadelphia public.
-The name 'Forum' identifies PHF as a think tank with a difference: an inclusive meeting ground for disparate disciplines, professions, and populations, in which to engage both the academy and the public in discussion of important developments across the fields of intellectual and artistic work.
-PHF's public lecture series and scholarly programs are organized around a different theme or forum each year.
+The Wolf Humanities Center was founded at the University of Pennsylvania in 1999 (originally named the Penn Humanities Forum) to stimulate interchange among scholars, students, and the Philadelphia public and to engage both the academy and the public in discussion of important developments across the fields of intellectual and artistic work.
+The Center's public lecture series and scholarly programs are organized around a different theme or forum each year.
 Fellowship programs and interdisciplinary seminars foster original research by Penn and regional faculty, international postdoctoral fellows, and Penn undergraduate and graduate students.